camunda/camunda-docs/docs/apis-clients/cloud-console-api-reference.md

 ---
 id: cloud-console-api-reference
 title: Cloud Console API clients (REST)
-description: "To interact with Camunda Cloud programmatically without using the Camunda Cloud UI, create Cloud API clients."
+description: "To interact with Camunda Platform 8 programmatically without using the Camunda Platform 8 UI, create Cloud API clients."
 ---

 ## Cloud API management

-To interact with Camunda Cloud programmatically without using the Camunda Cloud UI, create Cloud API clients in the organization settings under the **Cloud Management API** tab.
+To interact with Camunda Platform 8 programmatically without using the Camunda Platform 8 UI, create Cloud API clients in the organization settings under the **Cloud Management API** tab.

-Cloud API clients are created for an organization, and therefore can access all Camunda Cloud clusters of this organization.
+Cloud API clients are created for an organization, and therefore can access all Camunda Platform 8 clusters of this organization.

 A client can have one or multiple of the following permissions: